Spine surgery in 2021: A new standard of care for surgical planning

 - The need to continually drive costs down, to mirror the similar trajectory of reimbursement.

-Attending a number of conferences, both physical and virtual in the last 12 months, I experienced a growing awareness of 3D imaging and printing in medicine.
+Attending a number of conferences, both physical and virtual in 2020, I experienced a growing awareness of 3D imaging and printing in medicine.
 Coupling this with the opinions expressed by the cohort of surgeons in the article, it's likely that these technologies will be adopted at scale for many types of complex spine surgeries.

 These technologies are becoming the gold standard of care for congenital deformities such as Scoliosis.